Catholic schools work in partnership with families to provide the best possible learning environments for our students.

 Here are some simple things that you can do to support your child as we move to an online learning environment.

-In event of an extended school closure, the primary responsibility for the pastoral care of students rests with their parents/guardians.
+In event of an extended period at home due to illness or isolation, the primary responsibility for the pastoral care of students rests with their parents/guardians.
 However, class teachers will continue to monitor both academic progress and the general wellbeing of their students by being available to support parents and address any concerns.

 This might mean that you …

 All of these things are learning experiences for your child.